EE Broadband Review (Updated June 2026)

 Broadband & Technology Expert

-"EE has done a solid job of turning itself into a serious broadband player, not just a mobile brand that happens to sell fibre.
-The pricing is still on the steep side, but the Openreach footprint, strong app controls and the Smart Hub 7 Plus and Pro hardware make it a persuasive option for households that care more about stability and features than rock-bottom price."
+"EE has turned itself into a serious broadband option, not just a mobile brand that happens to sell fibre.
+The pricing is still on the steep side, but the Openreach footprint, app controls, WiFi 7 Full Fibre hardware and EE One bundle perks make it persuasive for households that care more about stability and features than rock-bottom price."